OpenMDAO/OpenMDAO-Framework/docs/std_lib/differentiator.rst

 Differentiators
 ===============

-A differentiator is a special object that can be used by a driver to calculate the first or second derivatives of a workflow.
-The derivatives are calculated from the paramter inputs to the objective and constraint outputs.
-Any driver that has been decorated with the ``add_delegate`` decorator containing the UsesGradients or UsesHessians delegates contains a socket (i.e., Instance trait) called ``Differentiator``.
+A `differentiator` is a special object that can be used by a driver to calculate the first or second derivatives of a workflow.
+The derivatives are calculated from the parameter inputs to the objective and constraint outputs.
+Any driver that has been decorated with the ``add_delegate`` decorator containing the UsesGradients or UsesHessians delegates contains a socket (i.e., Instance trait) called `Differentiator`.
 This socket can take a Differentiator object.

 .. index:: FiniteDifference